Ebiroll/qemu_esp32/README.md

 Connect to emulated UART1
 nc 127.0.0.1 8881
 Press return
 However the latest changes in esp-idf makes i2c emulation very slow, also arduino i2c emulation is not working.
+There is also something about interrupts that has changed.
+This is still a great tool to learn about the esp32.
 ```